Mid Autumn Festival Or Zhongqiu — Holiday of Reunion and Mooncake

 After those mooncakes were sent to cities, they were successfully delivered to uprising armies, who participated and won that battle.

-A few years later, the Ming Dynasty was established, and Zhu Yuanzhang became Hongwu Emperor or Emperor Taizu of Ming.
+A few years later, the Ming Dynasty was established, and Zhu Yuanzhang became the Hongwu Emperor or Emperor Taizu of Ming.

 You Might Also Like: